deloro-project/rocc-pipelines/README.md

 The command above will export export the data into a subdirectory named `export` of the directory where the script is executed.
 To change the output directory specify a value for the `--output-dir` parameter.

 The contents of the output directory are as follows:
 - a CSV file containing letter annotations and their metadata.
+The default name of the file is `letter-annotations.csv`; if you want to change this name provide a value for `--letter-annotations-file` parameter.
-The default name of the file is `letter_annotations.csv`; if you want to change this name provide a value for `--annotations-file` parameter.
+- a CSV file containing line annotations and their metadata.
+The default name of the file is `line-annotations.csv`; if you want to change this name provide a value for `--line-annotations-file` parameter.
 - several directories containing the images of the annotated pages such that the path of the images corresponds to the path specified in the column `page_image_file` from the CSV file.